maamounhajnajeeb/maamounhajnajeeb/README.md

 I'm [@maamounhajnajeeb](https://github.com/maamounhajnajeeb) (*Maamoun Haj Najeeb*) 🙋‍♂️

-I'm Backend Engineer with more than 2 years of experience, and the creater of The Magic Of Computer Science on YouTube.
+I'm Backend Engineer with +2 years of experience, and the creater of The Magic Of Computer Science on YouTube.
 I'm specialized in designing robust backend solutions that drive business growth.
 Also, I'm CS bachelor student.

 ## About Me